 What does Event ID 5/7/9/11/15 mean while troubleshooting tape device related issues with Backup Exec

-While troubleshooting a tape device related issue with Backup Exec, event id 5 / 7 / 9 / 11 / 15 is observed in the System Event log.
+While troubleshooting a tape device related issue with Backup Exec, event id 5 / 7 / 9 / 11, and/or 15 is observed in the Windows System Event log.

-- Event ID 11: To correct this error, slow down the SCSI bus and install the most recent SCSI drivers and firmware.
+- Event ID 11: This error could be a result of a bad or corrupted device driver, a hardware problem, a malfunctioning device, poor cabling, or termination issues.
+This is an error occurring within the driver or hardware itself.
+To correct this error, slow down the SCSI bus and install the most recent SCSI drivers and firmware.

 Article URL http://www.symantec.com/docs/TECH199400